9 Essentials of Steward Leadership Development for Engaged Teams

 - Asking team members to introduce their kids or pets during Zoom meetings

-You can bet the companies who adapted steward leadership principles like these will come out of this crisis in much better positions than others.
+You can bet the companies that have adopted steward leadership principles like these will emerge from this crisis in much stronger positions than others.

 Here are a few examples of ways companies have risen to the challenge of stewardship during today’s trying times.